tobias-hildebrandt/pisite/notes.md

 idea 5:
 - same as 1, but have a separate process with sudo permissions read from a work queue or something
 - isolates permission escalation attack vector to a separate program

+# ajax methods
+two ajax applications, one on the pi and one on the main server main server connection is only open to the pi (some kind of encrypted connection, maybe switch to rpc or something)
+pi:
+    login (done entirely pi-side?)
+    serves JS+HTML application after login
+    add buttons specific to each user
+    buttons may include:
+        turn on main server
+        start minecraft server
+        start/stop monitor?
+    some buttons are unclickable if main server is not on ajax needs a short timeout in case main server is off main server:
+    HTTP api only (no interface)
+    needs api endpoints for each button
+    set up some kind of auto-shutdown? (maybe separate from the api program) add some kind of mutex lock for executing shell programs or use work queue

 # examples of similar projects
 https://en.wikipedia.org/wiki/Web_hosting_control_panel